jarstingstall/jarstingstall.github.io/_posts/2015-05-17-getting-started-with-webpack-part-one.md

 title: "Getting Started With Webpack: Part One"
 ---

-This is the first installment in a series of posts on [Webpack](http://webpack.github.io/docs/), one of the newer kids on the frontend build tool block.
-In this first post we'll cover setting up Webpack on your machine and look at loading CommonJS modules in the browser.
+This is the first installment in a series of posts on [Webpack](http://webpack.github.io/docs/), a module bundler with a great set of features that distinguish it from similar tools.
+In this post we'll cover setting up Webpack on your machine and loading CommonJS modules in the browser.

 ## Setup